Course Time and Location for 2018 2019 :Tuesdays, 8:30 a.m. - 11:30 a.m., Location TBA

 Another module focuses on a detailed examination of career development theories and the potential impact of disabilities on an individual's career path.
 We hope that exploring these issues will benefit students as they progress through university and beyond.

-Request permission to enroll by submitting the LLS Enrollment Form.
-Please complete this form and you will be sent instructions on how to go on-line to register.
+Request permission to enroll by submitting the LLS Enrollment Form Form to SAS.
+You will be sent instructions on how to go on-line to register once your request form has been processed.